 Currently, there are four different PoE types: Type 1, Type 2, Type 3, and Type 4.
 We can categorize such types based on a variety of features, such as the standard they use, their port power, and the devices one can use them for.
-The power per port of each PoE type will largely determine which type best suits your application.
-Below, you will find detailed descriptions on the various nuances of each power over Ethernet type.
+The power per port for the different types of Ethernet ports will largely determine which type best suits your application.
+Below, you will find detailed descriptions on the various nuances of each power over Ethernet type or the PoE standards.

 PoE Type 1

 PoE Type 1, also known simply as PoE or 2-pair PoE, comes from the original IEEE 802.3af standard that came to completion in 2003.
 Type 1

 PoE uses two pairs to connect several different types of lower-powered devices to a network.
 When utilizing PoE Type 1, it can provide 15.4W of DC power to each PoE port and up to 12.95W of power for each device.
 Examples of devices that PoE Type 1 can support include static surveillance cameras, wireless access points, and VoIP phones.
 It supports Cat3 cables or better.

 PoE Type 2